-Table 2.9 - Branches Involved in Land Use for Fort Gordon Branch Function Related to Land Use Planning Directorate of Information Management Examines plans to determine communication / IT feasibility Director of Morale, Welfare, and Recreation Participates in the planning of Recreational Facilities Director of Plans, Training and Mobilization including Range Control Coordinates with the Director of Public Works & Logistics on Military training requirements and objectives as it relates to the implementation of short-long term range development plans.
+Table 2.8 - Branches Involved in Land Use for Fort Gordon Branch Function Related to Land Use Planning Directorate of Information Management Examines plans to determine communication / IT feasibility Director of Morale, Welfare, and Recreation Participates in the planning of Recreational Facilities Director of Plans, Training and Mobilization including Range Control Coordinates with the Director of Public Works & Logistics on Military training requirements and objectives as it relates to the implementation of short-long term range development plans.
 Coordinates with DPWL on upcoming training activities that affect land use.
 Environmental Branch - Fish and Wildlife Environmental Branch - Forestry Implements fish & wildlife management planning, the natural resources management prescriptions and coordinates with Range Control and affected branches.
 Coordinates with state and federal fish and wildlife management agencies in fulfillment of management duties and responsibilities.
-Implements and incorporates Best Management Practices for forestry.
-Implements prescribed burning guidelines Office of the Staff Judge Advocate Reviews legal aspects of plan development.
+Implement and incorporates Best Management Practices for forestry.
+Implements prescr burning guidelines Office of the Staff Judge Advocate Reviews legal aspects of plan development.
 Plans, Analysis, and Integration Office Provides strategic management in all planning matters.
 Public Affairs Office Is a conduit to the community outside the Post concerning missions, functions, events.

-Comprised of the Installation Commander's 20 year plan, the Fort Gordon Real Property Management Plan (RPMP) provides for the orderly management and development of property assets of Fort Gordon.
+Land use management on Fort Gordon is under the authority of the Fort Gordon Real Property Planning Board (RPPB) which is chaired by the Garrison Commander and includes members of Fort Gordon's command, operational, engineering, planning, staff and tenants.
+These member provide assistance in managing and developing Fort Gordon, facilities, and real estate in an orderly manner to satisfy current and future missions.
+Table 2.8 identifies key Fort Gordon branches involved in land use planning.
+The Fort Gordon Real Property Management Plan (RPMP) provides for the orderly management and development of property assets of Fort Gordon.
 The RPMP enables Army staff to reach decisions based upon development activities and operational activities and provides the Installation Commander a reference to address the future of the installation and to solve current problems.

-The RPMP also allows the Army to make decisions based upon development and facilities management proposals which meets Command Goals and mission objectives as these proposals are most appropriate for considering opportunities and constraints of the Post.
+The RPMP also allows the Army to make decisions based upon development and facilities management proposals which meets command goals and mission objectives as these proposals are most appropriate for considering opportunities and constraints of the Post.